 Check the length of the agency agreement and the date on which you or the agent can cancel it

 Your agent must explain to you when the agency agreement will end.
-Make sure you check what the cancellation terms are.
+Make sure you check the cancellation terms.
 These can vary from agency to agency.

 You can negotiate changes to the agency agreement before you sign it.
 Be aware you may have to pay the agent a commission even if you cancel the agency agreement and then sell the property privately later to someone the agent introduced.

 A sole agency agreement gives one agent or agency the exclusive right to market and arrange the sale of your property.
 If you sign a sole agency agreement you should not sign another agency agreement with any other agent until you have cancelled the first agreement.
 If you do, you may have to pay all agents a commission, regardless of which one arranged the sale.

 Cancelling a sole agency agreement